SteRiccio/my-arena-mobile/README.md

-# My Arena Mobile (MAM)
+# Arena Mobile Experiments

-**UNOFFICIAL (experimental) version of Open Foris Arena Mobile**
+**Experimental version of Open Foris Arena Mobile**

 The use of this application is not recomended by the Open Foris team and it is at your own risk...!

-This doesn't mean that I won't support it... but I can do it only in my free time.
+This application has been developed entirely by me (Stefano Ricci), main developer of Open Foris Collect, Collect Mobile and Arena.

-This version of Arena Mobile has been developed entirely by me (Stefano Ricci), main developer of Open Foris Collect, Collect Mobile and Arena.
+It is to be considered only as a playground to test new features that will be included (maybe) in the official version of Arena Mobile.

 App logo is free and provided by [Wire Vectors by Vecteezy](https://www.vecteezy.com/free-vector/wire).